 When taken on its own, the word "governance" can have a pretty broad meaning.
 Democratic nations are governed, for example, by the person or people elected to lead them and the legislation, policy, and direction put in place by those elected bodies.

 The governance established by these bodies is guided by a set of principles and vision that, ideally, reflects the ethos of the system and the people who exist in it.
 The governance in GRC isn't all that different in theory, but usually we're talking about it from the perspective of a business or organization, rather than a nation-state or society.

 As we did with the other pillars of GRC - risk management and compliance - we'll use this article to explain what governance means in the context of GRC, its essential components, different types of governance, and, ultimately, what good governance looks like.

 What is governance in GRC?

-In its most elemental sense, corporate governance refers to the set of rules, policies, and processes put in place to dictate corporate behavior.
-Taken together, it’s the system by which a company is directed and controlled.
+Governance refers to the set of rules, policies, and processes put in place to establish a standard for corporate or organizational behavior.
+Taken together, it’s the system by which a company operates.

 Governance covers all the processes that coordinate and control an organization’s resources and actions.
 These include:

 Explicit and implicit contracts between the company and the stakeholders for distribution of responsibilities, rights, and rewards.

 Procedures for reconciling the sometimes conflicting interests of stakeholders in accordance with their duties, privileges, and roles.